-Harper Learning stepped in to assist the Nunavummi Disabilities Makinnasuaqtiit Society (NDMS) develop a pre-employment program to help job seekers with disabilities find meaningful work.
+Harper Learning stepped in to help the Nunavummi Disabilities Makinnasuaqtiit Society (NDMS) develop a pre-employment program to help job seekers with disabilities find meaningful work.

-Our goal was to deliver a learning experience that would be just as valuable and meaningful as in-person sessions, and that would allow participants across Nunavut to participate as well.
+Our goal was to deliver a learning experience that would be just as valuable and meaningful as in-person sessions, one that would allow participants across Nunavut to participate.

 NDMS wanted to create a meaningful learning experience that was both culturally sensitive and personalized, while still being self-paced and self-directed.
-For this project, it was essential to involve people with disabilities throughout the process in order to help NDMS deliver on its mission and vision.
+It was essential to involve people with disabilities throughout the process to help NDMS deliver on its mission and vision.

 Specific requirements of the program